Jeff Chadwick

-Jeffrey Allan Chadwick (born December 16, 1960), is a former professional American football player.
-A 6'3", 185-lb. wide receiver from Grand Valley State University, Chadwick was never drafted by a National Football League team, but did play in 126 games over 10 NFL seasons from 1983 to 1992 for the Detroit Lions, the Seattle Seahawks, and the Los Angeles Rams, catching a career total of 4549 yards and 27 touchdowns.
+Jeffrey Allan Chadwick (born December 16, 1960), is an American former professional football player in the National Football League (NFL).
+A 6'3", 185-lb. wide receiver from Grand Valley State University, Chadwick was never drafted by an NFL team, but did play in 126 games over 10 NFL seasons from 1983 to 1992 for the Detroit Lions, the Seattle Seahawks, and the Los Angeles Rams, catching a career total of 4549 yards and 27 touchdowns.

 Chadwick attended Divine Child High School in Dearborn, Michigan before attending Grand Valley State, where he competed in track and field as well as football from 1979 to 1982.
 In 1993 he was admitted to Grand Valley's hall of fame.

-Jeff is currently residing in Clare, MI.
-Jeff also runs his football camp, Legends of Football camp.
+Jeff is currently residing in Mt.
+Pleasant, MI.
+Jeff is co-founder with Kristen Blackburn of Legends Football Camp & JC Youth Foundation (501)c3.